gamingwithevets/tbg-cacheripper/README.md

 # How to use
 ## Preparations
 First, find the file `filecache.bin` located in the directory mentioned above.
-After that, place it in the same directory as the script.
+After that, copy the file path.
 ## Running
-Now run `tbg_cacheripper.py`.
-It will first check for `filecache.bin` in the current directory.
-If it finds it, it will start extracting files.
+Now open a terminal and run `tbg_cacheripper.py <filecache-path>`.
+It will first check if the file exists, and validate the file.
+Then it will start extracting.
 The process shouldn't take long, since all the files are text files.
 After it's done, the files are extracted to the `cacheripper_ripped` folder.